 Critically examining past presidents such as Richard Nixon and Jimmy Carter, Mattson evokes the importance of using media resources to directly speak to the American public.
 Notably, Nixon addressed America through television and replaced a factual presentation with an emotionally charged soap opera, he points out of Richard Nixon's 1952 "Checkers Speech."
 Addressing controversy over financial support for his campaign, Nixon turned around what many thought would be the end of his candidacy, and instead, supercharged his campaign by connecting emotionally with the American public by relating stories of his wife and dog, Checkers.
 Mattson documents this speech in detail in his latest book, "Just Plain Dick: Richard Nixon's Checkers Speech and the 'Rocking, Socking' Election of 1952."

-With the nail-biting 2012 election, the nation is afire with comparisons, assumptions and predictions.
-While many Americans have seen similarities between President Barack Obama and Jimmy Carter, Mattson says he also sees a likeness between Nixon and Republican candidate Mitt Romney.
+With the nail-biting 2012 election, the nation was afire with comparisons, assumptions and predictions.
+While many Americans have seen similarities between President Barack Obama and Jimmy Carter, Mattson says he also saw a likeness between Nixon and Republican candidate Mitt Romney.
 Recounting the Republican Party's historical past, Mattson claims Romney is more pragmatic and is struggling with knowing the history of his party.
+He has also frequently addressed comparisons between Nixon and President Donald Trump.

 In addition to the Nixon and conservative mind books, Mattson has published over a dozen books, including "What the Heck Are You Up To, Mr. President?: Jimmy Carter, America's Malaise and the Speech That Should Have Changed the Country."